L65536/RealTimeSuperResolutionScreenUpscalerforLinux/README.md

   - [Requirement] Requires a Nvidia GPU with the latest driver. (tested on 580.xx)
   - [Requirement] nvidia-dbus.conf needs to be placed at /etc/dbus-1/system.d/, then reboot. (requires dbus only, not related to systemd)
 ##  Ver 0.9 Linux only [Wayland support]
 - [Capture] Implemented NVFBC with PipeWire backend (NVFBC_BACKEND_PIPEWIRE).
+Not limiting to vulkan app like the DIRECT backend.
 This works well in conjunction with Virtual Screen of KDE Plasma Desktop, eliminating the need to handle most window/overlay/mouse/cursor/UI elements, resulting much shorter codes.
-- [Display/wayland/pygame-ce] Works but very slow downloading from GPU.
+- [Display/wayland/pygame-ce] Works but very slow copying from GPU to CPU.
-- [Display/wayland/swapchain/glfw] Works quite well with good latency.
+- [Display/wayland/glfw/swapchain] Works quite well with good latency.
 - [GUI finalization] Work in progress...

 # Future plans